Basic crochet beanie pattern (free & beginner friendly)

 Round 22: Ch 1, sc in each stitch around.
 Join and fasten off.
 (68 sts)

-Adding a pom pom
+Add a pom pom to your crochet beanie

 Want to give your beanie a fun finishing touch?
 Try adding a yarn pom pom.

-- Wrap yarn around pom pom maker
+- Wrap yarn around a pom pom maker

 - Cut along the groove